Managing printers in your environment is a multistage process:

 Locally attached printers

-The system routes jobs to locally attached printers from the Server OS machine, through the client, and then to the print device.
+The system routes jobs to locally attached printers from the Multi-session OS machine, through the client, and then to the print device.
 The ICA protocol optimizes and compresses the print job traffic.
 When a printing device is attached locally to the user device, print jobs are routed over the ICA virtual channel.

-By default, all print jobs destined for network printers route from the Server OS machine, across the network, and directly to the print server.
+By default, all print jobs destined for network printers route from the Multi-session OS machine, across the network, and directly to the print server.
 However, print jobs are automatically routed over the ICA connection in the following situations:

 - If the virtual desktop or application cannot contact the print server.